Connections

 Similarly to editing a connection, deleting is done by finding your connection in the list clicking the actions (⁝) button, then clicking Delete.

-Deleting a connection will prevent users from being able to create new images and clones.
+Deleting a connection will prevent users from being able to use workflows that rely on it.